matthew-tfs/mjcb.io/content/privacy-policy.md

 ## Information That is Collected ##

 This notice applies to all information that is collected or submitted on this website.
-This website does not require registration in order to use it, and as a result no information is collected from users.
+This website does not require registration to use it, and as a result no information is collected from users.
 This website is static in nature by design, so there is nothing in place to allow for submitting any content by users.

 There are no third-party advertisement services used on this website.